 Success Metrics

-Count of new code proposals reducing regional energy intensity that are adopted each year.
+Count of new code proposals reducing regional natural gas energy intensity that are adopted each year.

-Count of new product standards which reduce regional energy intensity that are adopted each year.
+Count of new product standards which reduce regional natural gas energy intensity that are adopted each year.

 Key Activities to Provide Value to the Region With its extensive background in product technologies of many types, and a growing catalog of field data, the alliance can be a leader in these collaborative efforts to advance progressively more efficient codes and standards.
 Several of the alliance programs and utility programs can leverage the new test and rating procedures to advance regional efficiency work.
 Later, this work can be leveraged to upgrade federal procedures.
 In the codes realm, the region has seen some notable achievements in energy code enhancement, especially in Washington State.
 The adoption of new codes in all four states demonstrates the regional progress in constructing better buildings and acknowledges steady improvement in building and system technologies.
 Post-adoption education, training and technical support to local jurisdictions support high compliance rates that, in turn, optimize building performance and realize energy savings in a cost-effective way.
 Specific activities the alliance implements to support these efforts include:

 Developing and supporting energy code development in individual states.
 In Idaho, this requires supporting code proposals in the national model code through the International Energy Conservation Code process.
-In Oregon and Washington, this means supporting code proposals in their respective state-specific code processes.
+In Oregon and Washington, this means supporting code proposals in their respective state-specific code processes through the Washington Department of Commerce and the Oregon Department of Energy.

 Providing codes education, training and technical support to individual states which will support the implementation of codes and achieve energy savings in buildings.